James Armand Meissner

-Major James Armand Meissner (July 20, 1896 – January 16, 1936) was a World War I flying ace credited with eight aerial victories and awarded two Distinguished Service Crosses.
+James Armand Meissner (July 20, 1896 – January 16, 1936) was a World War I flying ace credited with eight aerial victories and awarded two Distinguished Service Crosses.

 Early life and service

-Meissner grew up in Brooklyn, New York and graduated from Erasmus Hall High School there in 1914.
+James A. Meissner was born in Londonderry, Nova Scotia, to Clara (née Ayer) and Carl A. Meissner.
+His father was an executive with U.S. Steel.
+He grew up in Brooklyn, New York and graduated from Erasmus Hall High School there in 1914.
 He enrolled at Cornell University College of Engineering in Ithaca, New York to study engineering.
 As a member of the college's corps of cadets, he enlisted in the U.S. Signal Corps as a member of the first class of the School of Military Aeronautics on 17 May 1917.

 Combat service

 Meissner completed his aeronautic combat training in Tours and was commissioned a 1st lieutenant on 20 November 1917, after which he reported to the 94th Pursuit Squadron commanded by Major John Huffer on 8 March 1918.
 Among his colleagues in the unit were Eddie Rickenbacker and former members of the Lafayette Escadrille.

 Piloting a French-made Nieuport 28, Meissner scored his first aerial victory over the Forêt De La Rappe on 2 May 1918; he was fortunate to survive, given the fabric was shredding off his top wing even as he scored.
 At any rate, the feat earned the Distinguished Service Cross and the Croix de Guerre.
 He shot a second plane down near Jaulny on 30 May, colliding with an Albatros fighter in the process.
 He then racked up two more victories—one of which he shared with Douglas Campbell—before being made commander of the 147th Pursuit Squadron in July.
 Now flying a SPAD S.XIII fighter, he scored four more victories, one of which was an observation balloon, and another of which was shared with Ralph O'Neill.